AP-Skill-Development-Corporation/Android-Internship-SRM/Tasks.md

  - Follow RecyclerView Implementation Steps
  - Your RecyclerView design should be in below format.
  - You can use or downalod your images by using this link- [Android Version Images](https://drive.google.com/file/d/1oxD1E0IcuegF4vEU7-9VWx7JBNxATkh0/view?usp=sharing)
- - Each Row contains Respected Version details only like _Image, Android versions, name, and API level_. if you don't the version please go through this [link](https://www.javatpoint.com/android-versions)
+ - Each Row contains Respected Version details only like _Image, Android versions, name, and API level_. if you don't the version please go through this [Versions Link](https://www.javatpoint.com/android-versions)
  - Create Images as integer array, remeaning all are string arrays.

 <p align="center">